-What is a Paronychia and What Should You Do About It?
+What Is Paronychia and What Should You Do About It?

 At the appointment the doctor really didn't know what was wrong with it and seemed rather annoyed at my being there.
 Begrudgingly he prescribed some antibiotics and sent me on my way.
 By Friday of that week I knew my finger was no better.
 The next Monday I went back to the doctor.
 He was very surprised to see me.
 He still didn't know what was going on, but recommended I see a hand surgeon.
 That sounded like a bit much to me, so I asked if we could try another round of antibiotics.
 He readily agreed.
 As it turns out this was a big mistake.

-By the end of the third week of dealing with this persistent finger infection my finger was no better and actually getting worse each day.
-On the next Tuesday I finally made it to the hand surgeon who instantly diagnosed it as a Paronychia and said I needed surgery as soon as possible.
-It was a few days before I could line it up and finally after one month I had surgery.
+By the end of the third week of dealing with this persistent finger infection my finger was no better—and actually getting worse each day.
+On the next Tuesday I finally made it to the hand surgeon who instantly diagnosed it as a paronychia and said I needed surgery as soon as possible.
+It was a few days before I could line it up.
+Finally, after one month, I had surgery.

 The surgery on Friday involved making an incision along the base of the nail all the way across my finger, which was supposed to allow the infection to drain.
 They also removed my finger nail.
 I was heavily sedated for the surgery, but woke up just 30 minutes later with a bandaged finger.
 After a couple of hours in recovery I was sent on my way with instructions to soak my finger several times a day and take antibiotics for a week.

 Sure enough, the infection didn't get any better and on Thursday I went back in.
-This time the Infectious Disease doctor was called in.
-He took one look and informed me I would need a second much more extensive surgery and need to stay in the hospital a few days for IV antibiotics.
+This time an infectious disease doctor was called in.
+He took one look and informed me I would need a second, much more extensive surgery, and that I'd need to stay in the hospital a few days for IV antibiotics.
 All of this for one little finger infection seemed unreal, but just a few hours later I was waking up from a surgery that took twice as long and was much more painful.
-The next few days are a blur of pain and treatment, but finally I was released to continue my recovery from home.
+The next few days were a blur of pain and treatment, but finally I was released to continue my recovery from home.